Using Vim Editor Emulation in PyCharm (IdeaVim)

 Both Vim and PyCharm are keyboard-centric.
 With IdeaVim plugin, it is quite possible that PyCharm's keymap runs into a conflict with the Vim keymap.
 That's why PyCharm allows you choosing which keyboard shortcut you prefer for a certain action.
 This is how it's done.

 In the Shortcut column, select the shortcut you want to configure.
 Next, in the Handler column, click the corresponding cell, and see the drop-down list of three possible options (Undefined, IDE, Vim):

 If you choose IDE, it means that the PyCharm's shortcut for this particular action is enabled.
-When you press, say, Ctrl+Z, PyCharm silently performs its action.
+When you press, say, Ctrl+C, PyCharm silently performs its action.

-    If you leave the handler undefined, then, on pressing the shortcut, say, Ctrl+B, PyCharm shows the banner.
+If you leave the handler undefined, then, on pressing the shortcut, say, Ctrl+C, PyCharm shows the banner.

-    If you click the down arrow and then the link Vim Emulation, then PyCharm will show the Vim Emulation page of the Settings/Preferences dialog.
+To redefine this shortcut as an IDE shortcut and thus accept the PyCharm's keymap, click the IDE shortcut link.
+If you click the Vim Emulation link, then PyCharm will show the page of the Settings/Preferences dialog.

 If you want to enter the Insert mode, press